shoebkhan09/cred-manager/app/developer-notes.md

 ## UI Framework

-Given the project's requirements regarding to usability, mobile-friendliness, responsiveness, and so on, the [ZK](https://www.zkoss.org) framework was chosen.
+Given the project's requirements regarding to usability, mobile-friendliness, responsiveness, and so on, the [ZK Community Edition](https://www.zkoss.org) framework was chosen.
 Advantages to highlight from it: it's open source, widely adopted, and has plenty of documentation.
 Additionally, it shows a good compatibility level with the toolset already used by Gluu developers and have also deserved good reviews from authoritative sources.

 Pages built with ZK are lightweight, still preserving a Java backend binding typical of JSF interfaces.
 The lifecycle of ZK pages and components is simpler than its counterpart (JSF) but still resembles many aspects of JSF such as interfaces defined in terms of XML tags and usage of EL expressions.
 So it's basically less overhead and complexity using similar dialects.